justindujardin/mathy/website/docs/examples/heuristics.md

 ## Transformation Loop

 The simplest way to use [mathy_core](https://core.mathy.ai) is by applying transformations to random valid nodes until you reach the desired state.
-You won't get the optimal path to the solution, and if the problem is complex enough you may not get to the solution, but it's vastly simpler compared to writing more complete heuristics, so here we go.
+You won't get the optimal path to the solution, and if the problem is complex enough, you may not get to the solution, but it's vastly more straightforward than writing more complete heuristics, so here we go.

-We'll write a function that takes in a user input, then loops over the parsed expression applying transformations in a certain order, to randomly chosen valid nodes for each rule.
-The rule ordering is important because it loosely mimics the order in which you would want to do these operations for this type of problem.
+We'll write a function that takes in a user input and then loops over the parsed expression, applying transformations in a given order to randomly chosen valid nodes for each rule.
+The rule ordering is crucial because it loosely mimics the order in which you would want to do these operations for this problem.

 ```python